uviclibraries/podcasting/editing-audio.md

 Anything we do from here will add extra polish to your podcast.
 You already know the core skills of how to trim, fade, and export your audio file.

-When you are ready, move on to the final part of the basics for podcast creation: adding music and voiceovers...
+When you are ready, move on to the final part of the basics for podcast creation: adding music...

 <script>